The next time your business needs printers or copiers you will no doubt have to make a decision that many companies struggle with.

 Ultimately, a few simple rules of thumb may help you decide to lease or buy.
 If your equipment requirements are relatively small and you have the money, or you can get a low-interest loan, then just buy your equipment.
 You'll save money in the long run.

-imageOne specializes in helping businesses make the best decisions for their document environment and business needs.
-Schedule a complimentary, no-pressure Discovery Call with an imageOne Specialist and let us help you decide whether you should lease or buy, as well as other ways to optimize and secure your document environment.
+We specialize in helping businesses make the best decisions for their organization.
+Schedule a complimentary, no-pressure call today.
+We'll help you decide whether you should lease or buy, as well as other ways to optimize and secure your document environment.